 - Family history of dementia

 What are the symptoms of vascular dementia?

 The symptoms of vascular dementia depend on the location and amount of brain tissue involved.
 Vascular dementia symptoms may appear suddenly after a stroke, or gradually over time.
 Symptoms may get worse after another stroke, a heart attack, or major surgery.
 These are signs and symptoms of vascular dementia

-- Increased difficulty in carrying out normal daily activities because of problems with concentration, communication, or inability to carry out instructions
+- Increased trouble carrying out normal daily activities because of problems with concentration, communication, or inability to carry out instructions

 - Memory problems, although short-term memory may not be affected

 - Confusion, which may increase at night (known as "sundown syndrome")